 Insulin resistance, type 2 diabetes, pre-diabetes and obesity (diabesity) are global epidemics that continue to rise resulting in major health problems and disease.
 Diabetes is a metabolic disorder affecting 400 million people worldwide.
 Approximately 1/3 of adult Americans are now obese; 2/3 are overweight; and diabetes afflicts approximately 29 million.
 Another 86 million Americans have pre-diabetes!

-Insulin resistance, pre-diabetes and diabetes are lifestyle dis-eases that are completely preventable and reversible.
+Insulin resistance, pre-diabetes and diabetes are lifestyle dis-eases that are preventable and reversible.

-These metabolic conditions are caused by poor lifestyle choices, unhealthy food choice, eating too many chemicals, a high toxic load, exposure to blue light at night, underlying infections, chronic stress, and inactivity.
+These metabolic conditions are caused by poor lifestyle choices, unhealthy food choice, eating too many chemicals, a high toxic load, exposure to blue light at night, pesticides, harmful chemicals, endocrine disruptors, underlying infections, chronic stress, and inactivity.
 There is also evidence of autoimmunity in type 2 diabetes.

 If you think diabetes and insulin resistance affects only those who are overweight, are sugar and carb junkies, feast on junk food, and are sedentary, listen up.